-To check the status of your GA application, please email your name and UIN to: firstname.lastname@example.org.
+To check the status of your GA application, please email your request (including name and UIN) to: email@example.com.

 Are you planning to apply for fall?